St Valentine’s Day – The Dublin Connection

 Patron Saint of Fainting and Beekeepers

 St. Valentine is also the patron saint of happy marriages, fainting, beekeepers, love, plague and epilepsy.

 Marriage Proposals in Dublin

 Marriage proposals have been made at Whitefriars St. and it’s common for newly engaged couples to come here on Valentine’s day.
-It also makes for a unique Valentine’s Day date!
+If you’ve ever needed an excuse to make a romantic visit to Dublin you’ve got it!
+It also makes for a unique Valentine’s Day date.

 Leap Year Irish Proposal Tradition